mbayers6370/ALIGN-framework/README.md

 The **final score** is a simple average of five individual scores:
 - Each dimension is scored from **0 to 10**
 - Final score is **rounded to the nearest tenth**
-- No category is weighted—it's honest, balanced evaluation
+- No category is weighted: it's honest, balanced evaluation

 ---